SBMogbo/Watchat/README.md

   ## Installation <a name="installation"></a>

-  In the root directory,  Run in terminal: npm install, Then npm Start
+  In the root directory,  Run in terminal: npm install, Then npm Start in watchAt folder

   ## Usage <a name="usage"></a>

-  Run in terminal:node index.js
+  Used in a browser

   See video: https://youtu.be/Nv_OrgfmL10